 Content that resonates with audiences and builds trust in the process has to include your target audiences in the content itself.
 Centre the narrative around a character related to a target audience or specific to an individual or brand.
 This builds massive trust with the visitor one click at a time.

 Your “About Us” page is best suited for this.
 Provide website visitors with an overview of your business values, how your organization works, your company culture, unique philosophy, among other useful information that might build trust.

-It’s advisable to add major accomplishments or images of people who power the brand along with their brief bios.
+It’s advisable to add significant accomplishments or images of people who power the brand along with their brief bios.
 This will create a level of familiarity and will humanize your brand.

 Keep the website design modern and easy to navigate

-This ensures a higher rate of conversion for each page that’s tailored to a specific interest.
+This ensures a higher rate of conversion for each page that is tailored to a specific interest.
 This is an opportunity to give them the additional information they are interested in, proving your authority and building trust.